Political views of Adolf Hitler: Nazi Party

-In September 1919 Hitler wrote what is often deemed his first antisemitic text, requested by Mayr as a reply to an inquiry by Adolf Gemlich, who had participated in the same "educational courses" as Hitler.
+In September 1919, Hitler wrote what is often deemed his first antisemitic text, requested by Mayr as a reply to an inquiry by Adolf Gemlich, who had participated in the same "educational courses" as Hitler.
 In this report, Hitler argued for a "rational anti-Semitism" which would not resort to pogroms, but instead "legally fight and remove the privileges enjoyed by the Jews as opposed to other foreigners living among us.
 Its final goal, however, must be the irrevocable removal of the Jews themselves".
 Most people at the time understood this as a call for forced expulsion.
 Europe has a long history of expelling Jews and the auto-da-fé of the Inquisition.
 (Note: For more on European conceptions about the Jews, see the two chapters, "The Jews: Myth and Counter-Myth", and "Infected Christianity" in Toward the Final Solution: A History of European Racism by George Mosse.)

 While he studied the activities of the German Workers' Party (DAP), Hitler became impressed with founder Anton Drexler's antisemitic, nationalist, anti-capitalist and anti-Marxist ideas.
-Drexler was impressed with Hitler's oratory skills and invited him to join the DAP on 12 September 1919.
+Drexler especially admired Hitler's oratory skills and invited him to join the DAP on 12 September 1919.
 On the orders of his army superiors, Hitler applied to join the party and within a week was accepted as party member 555 (the party began counting membership at 500 to give the impression they were a much larger party).
 In Mein Kampf, Hitler later claimed to be the seventh party member, one of many myths in Mein Kampf designed, as biographer Ian Kershaw writes, "to serve the Führer legend".